-(e) Those who have M.Phil. from this or any recognized university is exempted from course work for the Ph.D.
+(e) Those who have M.Phil. from this or any recognized university are exempted from course work for the Ph.D.

-(a) Each candidate, normally after one semester, shall be required to take a comprehensive examination which will test his comprehension or knowledge in his broad field of research and his academic preparation and potentials to carry out the research work.
-The comprehensive examination shall be a combination of both written and oral examination and shall be conducted by the Department/Constituent Unit.
-The candidate should secure at least Grade B i.e. 60% marks in comprehensive examination.
+(a) As part of course work completion, all candidates shall be required to take an examination in the prescribed manner to test his/her knowledge in his broad field of research and his academic preparation and potentials to carry out the research work.
+This shall be conducted by the DRC.
+The candidate should secure at least Grade B (60% marks) in the examination for successful completion of course work.

-(b) Unsuccessful candidates shall be allowed a second opportunity to clear the comprehensive examination.
-If a candidate is unsuccessful again, his Ph.D. registration shall be cancelled.
+(b) Unsuccessful candidates shall be allowed a second opportunity to clear the examination.
+If a candidate is unsuccessful again, his/her Ph.D. registration shall be cancelled.

-(ii) The Guide(s) shall be any full-time faculty member of the University/Constituent Unit with a Ph.D. degree and with at least two years of teaching experience.
+(ii) The Guide(s) shall be any full-time faculty member of the University/Constituent Unit with a Ph.D. degree and minimum of five years teaching experience and substantial research publications.

-(iii) An external person with proven merit and experience in the subject area may be appointed as Co-Guide if the URC seems fit.
+(iii) An external person with proven merit and experience in the subject/area may be appointed as Co-Guide if the URC seems fit.

-(b) No person who himself is registered for Ph.D. degree at the University or any other Institution would be eligible to act as a Guide.
+(iv) No person who himself is registered for Ph.D. degree at the University or any other Institution would be eligible to act as a Guide or co-guide.

-(c) The maximum number of Ph.D. students who can be supervised by a faculty member at any time in the University will be eight.
-However, in special circumstances, the Vice Chancellor may allow relaxation in the ceiling limit.
+(v) The maximum number of Ph.D. students who can be supervised by a faculty member at any time in the University shall be eight (8) including statutory stipulations.
+However, in special circumstances, the Vice Chancellor may allow relaxation in the upper limit of intake.

-(d) A faculty member who is due to retire within the next two years can be appointed as a Guide and can continue to be the Guide even after his retirement provided the DRC is convinced of his availability for continued guidance to the candidate.
-In other cases, a faculty member who was already a guide on retirement may continue as a Guide, if re-employed or appointed Emeritus Fellow; or, if the long abstract of the thesis has been submitted by the candidate.
-Appointment of another Guide, if necessary, will be as per provisions made in these regulations.
+(vi) A faculty member who is due to retire within the next two years can be appointed as a Guide and can continue to be the Guide even after his retirement provided the URC is convinced of his availability for continued guidance to the candidate.
+However, a faculty member who was already a guide on retirement may continue as a Guide, if re-employed or appointed Emeritus Fellow.
+Appointment of substitute to a Guide, who cease to be on the services of the University will be as per provisions made in the regulations.

-(f) Once registered, the change of Guide will not allowed.
+(viii) Once registered, the change of Guide will not be allowed.